PatrickCallaghan/datastax-leaderboard-demo/README.md

 	paging off

-Then we can run the following to get the top ten scores.
+Then we can run the following to get the top ten overall scores.

 	select user,total from age_of_darkness_leaderboard where solr_query='{"q": "*:*", "sort":"total desc"}' limit 10 ;

+To look at a specific stage, we can use

+	select user,high_score from stage_leaderboard where solr_query='{"q": "stage:1321", "sort":"high_score desc"}' limit 10 ;